Ricardo P. Lloyd: Recognition, industry supporters and awards

+In October 2023 Anglia Ruskin University honored Lloyd by featuring him in an Exhibition ‘Celebrating a Legacy of Black Excellence’ at the ARU Cambridge campus alongside boxer David Haye recognizing them both for their achievements and cultural impact.

+In 2023, Lloyd exceeded the noteworthy threshold of 100,000 subscribers on his official YouTube channel.
+As recognition of his achievement, Lloyd was awarded with a YouTube Creator Award.

+In 2024, Ricardo P Lloyd was nominated for a Nela Academy Award for his notable acting and meaningful social and cultural contributions, ultimately winning the award.

 Activism and advocacy

 As well as being an actor, Ricardo P Lloyd is an activist.
-He has continued to use his influence to publicly raise awareness for key social issues such as class discrimination, social exclusion, racism, and diversity in the UK.
+He continues to use his influence to publicly raise awareness for key social issues such as class discrimination, social exclusion, racism, and diversity in the UK.

 Lloyd spoke boldly about the challenges many black British actors face in the industry.
 In 2021, he wrote an article for The Independent extensively discussing some of his own experiences of discrimination being a black British actor.
-He has also written articles for various publications including Radio Times, The Big Issue, The Voice,Student Pocket Guide.
+He has also written articles for various publications including Radio Times, The Big Issue, The Voice, Student Pocket Guide.

+Brand deals

+Lloyd has a brand deal with Hidden Sea Wine, an Australian wine company.
+He has an equity stake in the company, he continues to act as an official ambassador, supporting their on going values of environmental responsibility they pledge to remove and recycle 10 plastic bottles from the ocean.